deividAlfa/stm32_soldering_iron_controller/README.md

             * External trigger Conversion Edge: None
             * Watchdog disabled.

-            * IMPORTANT: Configure in board.h the order of the channels and set their labels accordingly!<br>
+            * IMPORTANT: Configure in board.h the order of the channels and set their labels accordingly!
-              The ADC channel order goes from 0 to 15 (unless otherwise set in regular config), skipping the disabled channels.<br>
+              The ADC channel order goes from 0 to 15 (unless otherwise set in regular config), skipping the disabled channels.
-              You must define the ADC channels in these lines:<br>
+              You must define the ADC channels in these lines:

                 #define ADC_VREF            ADC_CHANNEL_1                       //  CH1 = VREF